FHaurum/FHSQLMonitor/README.md

 # FHSQLMonitor
+To read more about the project go to my blog [SQL Server Monitoring](https://www.haurumit.dk/sql-server-monitoring)

+Have fun :-)

+March 3, 2025: Version 2.0.0 with a completely redesigned Power BI report and added ability to specify which of the collected data should be loaded into the report and presented.

 May 1, 2022: Version 1.10.0 of Power BI desktop report has been updated with Resource Governor reports.

 February 19, 2022: Version 1.9.1 of Power BI desktop report has the Backup Status report updated.